shreyanshdhruw/100-Days-of-code/README.md

 # 100-Days-of-code
-My solutions for the 100 Days of Code challenge in C language.
+My journey of solving 100 Days of Code challenge in C language.